KC-Matthews/sql_spotify_project/README.md

 - **Fast-Fourier Transform**:
 - **Data Preprocessing**: The EEG data is preprocessed to ensure proper input formatting for the CNN.
 This includes steps like data normalization, segmentation of time windows, and transforming EEG signals into a form suitable for input into the neural network.
 ## How to Run
-1. **Run the CNN Model**:
+1. **Run the SQL Script**:
    - The `eeg_cnn1.py` script contains the full implementation of the model.
-   - You can run the script using Python by navigating to the project directory and running:
+   - You can run the script using DBeaver by navigating to the project directory and running:
      ```bash
      python eeg_cnn1.py
      ```